minethz/marketplace-dashboard/README.md

 # marketplace-dashboard
-How to create a React admin panel dashboard using React Hooks and functional components.
+Created a React admin panel dashboard using React Hooks and functional components.